iAbhishek91/learn-terraform/docs/08-tf-remote-backend.md

 Then we need to configure terraform to store the statefile to the remote place instead of local.

 > Ref: xx-remote project

+## First time configuration

+When configuring a backend for the first time, i.e, moving from no defined backend to explicitly configuring one, terraform will give you the option to migrate your state to the new backend.

+## Partial time configuration

+Its not necessary to specify every required argument in the backend configuration, mainly due to security reason, can later mention that during initialization

+`tf init \
+    -backend-config="address=demo.consule.io"
+    -backend-config="path=example"
+    -backend-config="argument_name=argument value"`